brightzheng100/instana-server-on-roks/README.md

 installing-instana-server-components-core
 installing-instana-server-components-unit
 installing-instana-server-components-routes

-# Apply patches due to the known issue: The IP must be resolvable to a FQDN
-# Please make sure the pods in namespace "instana-core" and "instana-units" are being created, or have been created, before patching them.
-This is to make sure the deployments are already created
-installing-instana-server-components-patches-for-core
-installing-instana-server-components-patches-for-units
 ```

 It may take a while, say roughly 15-30 mins, to be fully ready and you should be able to see Pods created in both namespace "instana-core" and "instana-units".